puli-101/RSA-based-broadcast-encryption/README.md

     sudo apt install sagemath
     pip3 install sage

+Execution
-Additionnally it is best to run the main program main.py from the scr/folder
+    Additionnally it is best to run the main program main.py from the "scr/" folder After generating multiple setup configurations, to test the continued fractions attack one needs to execute the "test_continue_fractions.py" file from the "src/" folder

 Sigurd Eskeland.
 Collusion-resistant Broadcast Encryption based on Hidden RSA Subgroups.
 In Proceedings of the 19th International Conference on Security and Cryptography - SECRYPT, 291-298, 2022 , Lisbon, Portugal.